penndu/Win11Debloat/README.md

 ## Features

+Below is a complete list of all of the features available in Win11Debloat.
+When you run the script, you can choose the custom mode to select exactly what changes you want the script to make, or go with the one-click default mode to quickly apply the recommended settings for most people.
+Click [here](#default-settings) for more information about the default settings.

 > [!Tip]
 > All of the changes made by Win11Debloat can easily be reverted and almost all of the apps can be reinstalled through the Microsoft Store.
 A full guide on how to revert changes can be found [here](https://github.com/Raphire/Win11Debloat/discussions/114).